JupiterOne-Archives/docs/knowledgeBase/asset-management/asset-inventory-filters.md

 Add asset classes and properties that your organization comprises a critical asset, and click **Update Definition**.

-## Quick Filtering by Class and/or Type
+## Quick Filtering

-From the Assets landing page, you can filter by Class, Type, or custom property in the left pane.
+From the Assets landing page, you can filter by Class, Type, or Property in the left pane.

 Click the double-arrows in the Class row to display all the possible asset classes.
 The class of an asset is an abstract label that defines what the asset is within the concept of security operations.
 For more details, see the [JupiterOne Data Model documentation](../jupiterOne-data-model/jupiterone-data-model.md).